xivind/velo-supervisor-2000/README.md

 There are currently quite a few bugs scattered around.
 If you find any, please submit them as an <a href="https://github.com/xivind/velo-supervisor-2000/issues" class="text-decoration-none">issue</a>.

 ## Branches and versioning
-> Use semver for tagging.
-Create a new version each time a pull request is accepted For exmaple: `git tag -a v0.8 -m "Version 0.8"` Remember to push tags to repo: `git push --tags`
+> Use semver for tagging: https://semver.org/ Create a new version each time a pull request is accepted For exmaple: `git tag -a v0.8 -m "Version 0.8"` Remember to push tags to repo: `git push --tags`